Libertree/libertree/specification.md

 Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the comment author.
 Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given post.
-Responders MAY provide an explanatary message with a "NOT FOUND" response.

 Responders MAY respond with a REJECTED code for any reason, and such a response MAY be accompanied by an explanatory message.
 When a COMMENT request is rejected,